Visiting a prisoner

 All Queensland corrective services facilities are tobacco and smoke free.
-No smoking is permitted anywhere on the grounds of a corrective services facility (including car parks and walkways).
+No smoking is allowed anywhere on the grounds of a corrective services facility (including car parks and walkways).

-If you don’t follow this rule, you may be:
+If you fail to follow this rule, you may be:

 - suspended or refused visit access approval.